Alvis Leonides Major

-The Alvis Leonides Major was a British air-cooled 14-cylinder radial aero engine developed by Alvis from the earlier nine-cylinder Leonides.
+The Alvis Leonides Major is a British air-cooled 14-cylinder radial aero engine developed by Alvis from the earlier nine-cylinder Leonides.

 Design and development

 In 1951 Alvis started development of a 14-cylinder, two row radial of 1,118 cu in (18.3 L) displacement, based on the Leonides.
 Certification covered the Mk.
 702/1 for aeroplanes at 875 hp and the 751/1 for helicopters at 850 hp.
 The only numerous model of the Major was the Mk.
 755/1, a medium supercharged, de-rated, obliquely mounted direct-drive and fan cooled engine fitted to the Westland Whirlwind Mks.
 5, 6, 7 and 8.

 Variants

 Data from:British Piston Engines and their Aircraft.